dbeadle1/Blog/_posts/2024-03-28-power-automate-empty-pdf-trick.md

 1. **Create Your Flow**
    - Start with your existing flow
    - Add a Condition action before your custom prompt
+   - The condition should check if you have a real file to attach

 2. **Add the String Variable**
    - Initialize a new string variable (e.g., "EmptyPDFContent")